ppone/docs/accounting/intacct.md

 3. Scroll down to Summary Frequency in the Accounting Settings section
 4. Change the Payments field to either Daily or Monthly and Save the changes
 5. Retry the sync

+### DL02000001 error

+When an import fails with a `DL02000001` error code then that means the importer was trying to retrieve a field that did not exist on an Intacct object.
+This could happen if you have modified an object definition to remove or modify a standard field that our importer requests, or if you have configured the importer to pull in a custom field that does not exist on Intacct.